 They also have happy hours from 4pm - 6pm from Monday to Friday and live DJs on deck Fridays and Saturday nights so you can dance your way into the weekend.

 Located on the ground floor of the Avenue Hotel, Marble & Grain is a European steakhouse inspired restaurant with a true paddock to plate mentality.
 With shared options such as the slow cooked 1.2kg locally sourced lamb shoulder, the Marble & Grain ‘butchers board’ with venison sausages, lamb ribs, steak, bone marrow, onion rings and more, you can’t go wrong.

-Or, if you’re not the sharing type, with so many delicious options for main course including five hour braised lamb cheeks and seafood bouillabaisse, you’re bound to find something you’ll love.
-In saying this, you might find it a little difficult to look past the steak options… with six choices, from a 220g wagyu sirloin, to a 400g locally sourced rib eye, all served with bone marrow, red wine jus and duck fat potatoes.
+Or, if you’re not the sharing type, with so many delicious options for main course including slow braised beef cheeks and chargrilled fremantle octopus, you’re bound to find something you’ll love.
+In saying this, you might find it a little difficult to look past the steak options… with five choices, from a 300g Scotch fillet, to a 400g locally sourced rib eye, all served with bone marrow, red wine jus and duck fat potatoes.
 Drool.

 Pop past at lunch and grab a bite to eat from the $15 lunch specials menu, including dishes like slowly braised local lamb with couscous and herb salsa, and fish and chips with fennel slaw.

 Open Monday to Friday from 6:30am til late; Sat, Sun & Holidays from 7:00am til late

 Les Bistronomes offers French classics in a bistro-style venue - think escargot, creme brulee, chocolate souffle, and duck a l’orange.
 Yet another Braddon restaurant with a head chef coming from two Michelin star restaurants, you can expect immaculately plated dishes expertly made with impeccable technique and a genuine understanding of food.